miraclestyle/node_container_bind_template/README.md

 ## Usage

-- Git clone the repo to your local machine in an empty folder
+- Git clone the repo to your local machine in an empty folder.
-- Change the set of remote tracked repos to point to your new project
+- Change the set of remote tracked repos to point to your new remote repository.
-- Open the repo in VSCode and run the container.
+- Open the folder in VSCode and run the container.
-- Use the repo folder as your project root.
+- Use the folder as your project root.